TEN7-Archive/flight-deck/docs/urlAlias.md

 # Creating a URL alias

-Accessing Dockstack using `localhost` poses a number of problems.
+Accessing Flight Deck using `localhost` poses a number of problems.
 The biggest of which is that it's a special domain name, which creates problems for complex CMSes like Drupal.
 Many sites also rely on `.htaccess` rewrite rules to redirect traffic to an HTTPS or `www.`-prefixed domain.

 To solve these issues, it's ***highly*** recommended to create a *URL alias*.